advapplab/sentiment_analysis_election_2022/README.md

 ## Instructions

+update 8/12: We now also have a version that predicts the sentiment surrounding 柯文哲，太英文，and 蔣萬安 before and after their elections: https://github.com/advapplab/sentiment_analysis_election_2022/blob/main/Chiang_Ko_Tsai_unlabelled_data.ipynb

 update 6/12: We now also have a version that can directly predict the sentiment for unlabelled data.
 See: predict_unlabelled_data.ipynb